Antimality/MyBoplMods/README.md

 * Longer range
 * If connected to player (or anything that isn't a platform) pull it to you instead of going to it
 * Shoot a second time to attach to something else like Just Cause?
-#### Current Hurdles
-Still haven't figured out how this ability works at all
 ## Rock enhancements:
 * Dry Rock: Rock jumps off water for extreme rock plays!
 * Cancle Rock: Cancel rock at will
 * Player Rock: Use abilities while in rock form
-#### Current Hurdles
-No idea if direct control of motion is even possible Haven't figured out how to control abilities
 ## Ability Reroll
 Reroll abilities once per round.
 Good for all random games or when you get super countered and need a hail-mary.
 ## Ride The Lightning
 Tesla coil lighting is a solid surface instead of a damaging line.
 You can still kill directly by squishing, or combo with other abilities, such as Sonic for increased range.
 * Bonus, thowable coil?
-#### Current Hurdles
-No idea how to make/work with Physics objects
-## Loadouts
+## Loadouts - worked on by PizzaMan730
 Save/load premade ability loadouts.
 * Simpler version: button that sets everyone to all random in ability selection screen.
-## Rainbow Player
-Character cycles colors constantly.
-More just a POC to see what is possible.
 ## Ability Cycle
 Change which ability (left/right/middle) get's swichted when picking up a new ability.
 Either controlled or random. (get premission from AbilityStorm maker)

 # Other projects
-* Steamline the Config Sync to an api-ish thing
+* Steamline the Config Sync to an api-ish thing - merged with Almafa's ModSyncer (WIP)
-* Make a general way of detecting if both players have the mod, possibly using Steam Chat kicking.
-* Input library: Either using reflection or Steam Chat
+* Input library: Either using reflection or SplotchLib Networking

-# General knowledge I've gained
-* Keyboard inputs are easy to accomplish locally but complicated (if even possible) to integrate online: the game only sends/recieves the inputs used by the game.
-* The replay files also keep just the input history, which is hilarious if you replay without the original mods.
-* How to use config and sync settings across players

 Antimality's Bopl Battle Mods © 2024 by Antimality is licensed under CC BY 4.0